jozsarato/bayescogdat/README.md

 # bayescogdat

-2023 Jozsef Arato
+2023 @ Jozsef Arato

-python port: An Introduction to Bayesian Data Analysis for Cognitive Science
+python port of the book: An Introduction to Bayesian Data Analysis for Cognitive Science

 book website: https://vasishth.github.io/bayescogsci/book/